gopherguides/hype/docs/quickstart/hype.md

 <code src="src/hello/main.go" snippet="example"></code>

 A `snippet` is not required in your `code` tag.
-They default behavior of a `code` tag is to include the entire source file.
+The default behavior of a `code` tag is to include the entire source file.

 If we leave the tag out, it will result in the following code being included: